Position: Assistant Head Coach, Recruiting Coordinator, Defensive Tackles

 • Joined the Clemson staff as defensive line coach in January 2017.

-• For 2017, became the first Clemson coach to mentor all four defensive line positions since Ron West in 2004, and just the second to do it since 1998.
+• In 2017, became the first Clemson coach to mentor all four defensive line positions since Ron West in 2004, and just the second to do it since 1998.

 • Coached one of the nation’s best defensive lines in 2017 and 2018, including Austin Bryant, Clelin Ferrell, Dexter Lawrence and Christian Wilkins.
 All four earned either All-America or first-team All-ACC honors under Bates’ guidance.

 • Helped Wilkins collect Outland, Nagurski, Bednarik and Lott IMPACT finalist selections in 2018 in addition to winning the William V. Campbell Trophy.

 • Guided Wilkins as he became the fifth unanimous All-American in Clemson history in 2018.

 • Placed both of his starters at defensive tackle (Wilkins and Lawrence) on the First-Team All-ACC list in 2018 after the duo helped Clemson lead the nation in sacks (54) and scoring defense (13.1 points per game) and tie for the national lead in tackles for loss (136).